fampat/fampat-civ6-mod-giftittome/README.md

 [b]Rules of Gifting[/b]
 - Needs to be in an other players territory
-- Religious units, settlers and indiana-jones cannot be gifted to city-states
+- Religious units, settlers and Indiana-Jones cannot be gifted to city-states
 - Levied units cannot be gifted
 - Hungary needs to gift gold together with the combat-unit to suzerain city-states
-- Cannot gift to players youre at war with
+- Cannot gift to players you're at war with
 - Max. gifts per turn: 5
 - Unit health must more than 90%
 - AI will destroy gifted units if they cripple their economy

 [b]Diplomatic actions/reactions[/b]
-- If you gift units to a player who is in war, the enemy-civ will send you a warning as a notification to not support their enemies, if you ignore that and continue gifting units, they will denounce you, resulting in 25 grievance torwards you.
+- If you gift units to a player who is in war, the enemy-civ will send you a warning as a notification to not support their enemies, if you ignore that and continue gifting units, they will denounce you, resulting in 25 grievance towards you.
 - Gifting units to a AI major civ will have the same relationship effect as a "Favorable Trade" to them, you will receive a +10 opinion-boost (which decays).
 This is a hard-cap (by the engine), gifting additional units only brings that opinion back to +10.

-[b]Whats next?[/b]
+[b]What's next?[/b]
 - Currently none planned, might change!

 [b]Known issues[/b]